rhagewannakiss/SmartBarFab/README.md

 - **IoT Integration:** Connects microcontrollers like ESP8266 and Arduino for remote control and real-time updates.
 - **Configurable & Debuggable:** Centralized configuration and robust logging facilitate development and troubleshooting.
 - **Modular Architecture:** Well-structured components enable easy extension and maintenance.

+<a name="hardware-components"></a>
+### Hardware Components

+The system utilizes the following hardware components:

+- **Microcontrollers:**
+  - Arduino Mega 2560
+  - ESP8266 Wi-Fi module
+- **Motors and Actuators:**
+  - Stepper motor with driver and shield
+  - 6 × FG946 servo motors
+- **Lighting:**
+  - LED strip for ambient lighting
+- **Other Components:**
+  - Liquid pumps and dispensers
+  - Sensors for level monitoring
+  - Power management system

 ---